orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `en`.

-Give you the possibility to set the locale for the mock generation.
-It is used by faker, see the list of available options [here](https://fakerjs.dev/guide/localization.html#available-locales).
+Sets the locale for the mock generation.
+It is used by Faker.
+See the list of available options [here](https://fakerjs.dev/guide/localization.html#available-locales).
 It should also be strongly typed using `defineConfig`.

 ## indexMockFiles